Buntzen Lake trails

-Whether you're planning a short stroll through a coastal lowland rain forest, a more adventurous hike into the surrounding mountains, or a day of mountain biking, the Buntzen Lake area offers a trail to suit you.
+The Buntzen Lake area has a variety of trails to enjoy.
+Whether you’re heading out for a short stroll, a more adventurous hike or a day of mountain biking, our recreation area has a trail to suit you.

-There are numerous trail loops to follow, depending on your time and fitness level.
-Many of the trails are steep and rough in places, so if you're not a frequent hiker you should increase the time estimates we have provided.
+There are several trail loops to follow, depending on your time and fitness level.
+Many of the trails are steep and rough in some places so be sure to plan ahead and give yourself plenty of time.